tak2siva/Envoy-Pilot/README.md

-### Envoy xDS with Consul

-TODO
-1. Group pub/sub by cluster/node
+# Envoy-Pilot

+Envoy Pilot or Envoy xDS is a control plane implementation for Envoy written in Golang and uses Consul for persistence.